MediaComem/minesweeper/INSTRUCTIONS.md

 check that it works (replacing `W.X.Y.Z` by your server's IP address).
 Stop the application by typing `Ctrl-C` **twice** once you are done.

-> For your information, running the application in development mode will use
+> :books: For your information, running the application in development mode will
-> [Webpack], a static module bundler for JavaScript applications, to take the
+> use [Webpack], a static module bundler for JavaScript applications, to take
-> [Alpine.js][alpinejs] frontend source files and assets in the `assets`
+> the [Alpine.js][alpinejs] frontend source files and assets in the `assets`
 > directory, and bundle them into the `priv/static` directory.
 You can see the
 > generated files with `ls priv/static`.